 - The Golden Pedal Award, given to the school with the most minutes ridden during the month of May, was awarded to Thornton Creek Elementary, whose students rode 71,365 total minutes.

 - Seven School Districts including Anacortes, Bainbridge Island, Bellevue, Edmonds, Lake Washington, Seattle and Wenatchee participated in Bike to School Day and the month-long challenge.

-- All students who biked during the month and turned in their bike to school month calendars received the Bike to School Prize spoke reflector.
+- All students who biked during the month and turned in their bike to school month calendars won a Bike to School spoke reflector prize.

-- 30 middle and high school students won raffle prizes during the challenge, and two students, Kai Bromley and Elena Runyan, won brand new Kona Dew’s in the final raffle prize drawing.
+- Throughout the challenge, 30 middle and high school students won raffle prizes and two students won brand new Kona Dew bikes in the final raffle prize drawing.
+Congrats Kai Bromley and Elena Runyan!